TassianaMilka/Course/Dio/Santander - Linux para Iniciantes/Aula Inaugural: Santander - Linux para Iniciantes/README.md

 Where did you do it?

-It was held on the website of the Alura;
+It was held on the website of the Dio;

 When did it happen?